All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Will compounded semaglutide give me the same results as brand-name?

-Compounded semaglutide contains the same active ingredient.
+Compounded semaglutide contains the prescribed active pharmaceutical ingredient.
 When prepared by a quality 503A pharmacy at the correct potency, it should produce equivalent clinical effects.
-However, no head-to-head clinical trials have compared compounded vs. Brand-name formulations directly.
+But no head-to-head clinical trials have compared compounded vs. Brand-name formulations directly.
 Your provider monitors your response and adjusts treatment as needed.

 Why don't more insurance plans cover GLP-1 medications for weight management?